php-fig/http-client/README.md

 This repository holds all interfaces/classes/traits related to [PSR-18](http://www.php-fig.org/psr/psr-18/).

-Note that this is not a HTTP client implementation of its own.
-It is merely an interface that describes a HTTP client.
+Note that this is not an HTTP client implementation of its own.
+It is merely an interface that describes an HTTP client.
 See
 [the specification](https://github.com/php-fig/fig-standards/blob/master/proposed/http-client/http-client.md)
 for more details.